Growth Pyramid

 5. Company-wide Growth Culture & Mindset

-The “promise” part of the original pyramid turned into Defining the “North Star Metric” that helps to “track cumulative value delivered across a growing customer base”.
-This metric is important because it reflects the promise the product makes to the market, and according to Ellis, it is also a much more sustainable growth indicator than user interactions such as registrations and downloads, or lagging business indicators such as revenue.
+The “promise” part of the original pyramid evolved into defining the “North Star Metric” that helps to “track cumulative value delivered across a growing customer base”.
+This metric is important because it reflects the promise the product makes to the market, so it can be used to ensure that the product keeps delivering the value as it grows.
+According to Ellis, the North Star metric is also a much more sustainable growth indicator than user interactions such as registrations and downloads, or lagging business indicators such as revenue.
 (In the Value Exchange Loop terminology, this metric should track the value delivered to the market).

-Ellis specifically calls out instrumenting the product with observability features that can help track and understand growth.
-This helps to avoid unintentionally breaking the core product promise or the growth engine later on when fine-tuning and accelerating the growth process.
-Products can achieve a market fit without strong instrumentation and observability capabilities, but that kind of infrastructure becomes crucial for further growth.
+In addition to defining the key metric, Ellis also specifically calls out instrumenting the product with observability features that can help track and understand growth.
+Products can achieve a market fit without strong instrumentation and observability capabilities (or with ad-hoc hacks for A/B testing), but systematic observability infrastructure becomes crucial for further growth.
+The second step is then effectively about building the technical infrastructure for running experiments at scale.

-The fourth milestone is to identify the highest impact opportunities and ensure that the growth team has the resources, organizational and management support and capability to test around those opportunities.
+The fourth milestone is to identify the highest impact opportunities and ensure that the growth team has the resources and management support to test around those opportunities.
 Effectively this removes the obstacles to growth experimentation at scale.

 The fifth step is to expand the culture and mindset of experiments beyond just the growth team, and get others involved for more impact.